cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

 section D.1.2 of {{NISTCurves}}), and `bitmask` is defined to be 0xFF for P-256 and P-384, and 0x01 for P-521.

-For X25519 and X448, the DeriveKeyPair function performs a KDF operation on its input:
+For X25519 and X448, the DeriveKeyPair function applies a KDF to the input:

 ~~~
 def DeriveKeyPair(ikm):
-  prk = LabeledExtract(zero(0), concat(desc, "_keypair"), ikm)
+  prk = LabeledExtract(zero(0), "rfc7748_keypair", ikm)
   sk = Expand(prk, zero(0), Nsk)
   return (sk, pk(sk))
 ~~~

-where `desc` is "x25519" or "x448", depending on the KEM being used.

-All invocations of `LabeledExtract` and `Expand` in any DHKEM's DeriveKeyPair function use the DHKEM's associated KDF (as opposed to the ciphersuite's KDF).

 ### Validation of Inputs and Outputs {#validation}